Donald Trump Associate Stephen Miller Gets Flipped Off By Bartender, Reportedly Throws Out $80 Worth Of Sushi

 Donald Trump adviser Stephen Miller reportedly got so enraged at a bartender who gave him the one-fingered salute that he (Miller) threw away $80 of sushi, Vanity Fair is reporting.
 Miller had already paid for the sushi.

-Miller, an unofficial Trump adviser and allegedly the mastermind behind the immigration policy that has resulted children being separated from their parents, reportedly went to a sushi place near his D.C. apartment and ordered an expensive plate of the Japanese treat, to go.
+Miller, an unofficial Trump adviser and allegedly the mastermind behind the immigration policy that has resulted in children being separated from their parents, reportedly went to a sushi place near his D.C. apartment and ordered an expensive plate of the Japanese treat to go.
 Order in hand, Miller began walking back to his home.

 A bartender followed Miller out of the sushi place and, according to Business Insider, started shouting “Stephen!” to get his attention.
 Once the bartender had Miller’s attention, he let loose with a slew of expletives, all the while “saluting” the Trump adviser with both hands.